 "The Chinese market has a big potential when it comes to cheese, as consumption levels are relatively low," said Theis Brogger, a spokesperson for Arla Foods, a Swedo-Danish dairy cooperative based in Denmark, and the largest producer of dairy products in Scandinavia.

 Brogger's outlook for the Chinese market was shared by Stephen Jones, managing director of British cheese exporter Somerdale.

-"At the moment, our exports to China are quite small, about 50,000 pounds per year ($80,250) compared with 20 million pounds to all other export markets, but we expect this will grow in the next five years," he said.
+"At the moment our exports to China are quite small, about 50,000 pounds per year compared with 20 million pounds to all other export markets, but we expect this will grow in the next five years," he said.

 But competition will be fierce.

-New Zealand, Australia and the United States, the top three biggest cheese exporters to China have already taken more than 80 percent of the market, thanks to strong promotional activities and competitive prices, so latecomers should find their niche as soon as possible, said Han, the local distributor.
+New Zealand, Australia, and the United States, the top three biggest cheese exporters to China have already taken over 80 percent of the market, thanks to strong promotional activities and competitive prices, so latecomers should find their niche as soon as possible, said Han, the local distributor.

 Brogger said that European brands' expertise in food quality control is a natural advantage compared with Chinese competitors, especially as food safety is currently a concern in China.

 "Our quality control systems from farm to product are very relevant for the Chinese market, where consumers are looking for safe and healthy products.
 We are focusing on natural and healthy products and therefore there are only natural ingredients in our products," he said.